-There are producers who practice the unscrupulous production method of “diluting” honey with by-products such as; sorghum, molasses, or white corn syrup.
-These action give consumers the impression that beekeepers out for a “quick buck” and a great discredit to all reputable beekeepers.
+Bee Aware!
+There are some honey producers who practice the unscrupulous production method of “diluting” honey with by-products such as; sorghum, molasses, or the favorite- white corn syrup.
+These unwarranted practices can give consumers the impression that all beekeepers are out for a “quick buck” and this is a great discredit to all reputable local beekeepers in your area.
 The North Carolina State Beekeepers Association frowns heavily on this practice of honey production, as does ZBees Apiary.

 21 July 2017

 Honeybees produce honey for various reasons and for human consumption, and they will become defensive when the beekeeper starts to harvest it.
 This “liquid gold” which gets one’s taste buds to moving into high gear.
 It mandates hours of work by the honeybee and the beekeeper and let no one fool you.
 Beekeeping IS NOT a hobby… it is a science.
 To get great tasting honey, the beekeeper must place their apiaries in locations where plenty of foliage exists for the honey the beekeeper hopes the bees will produce.
 Remember, honeybee have a preprogrammed instinct to harvest what they feel is the best pollen and nectar source, not what the beekeeper wants them to pollinate and harvest.